-For the year ended 31 December 2020, other than contingent liabilities arising from the provision of guarantee to related parties amounting to approximately RMB1,386.4 million (2019: approximately RMB1,012.6 million), the Group did not have other contingent liabilities.
-The guarantees provided to the related parties have been provided pursuant to Tianrui Cement Guarantees (as defined in the circular of the Company dated 5 December 2019) according to the 2019 Framework Agreement in relation to provision of mutual guarantees, the details of which are set out in the circular of the Company dated 5 December 2019.
+As at 31 December 2021, we have provided approximately RMB1,863.6 million (as at 31 December 2020: approximately RMB2,093.5 million) of authorized financial guarantees to related parties, among which approximately RMB1,182.7 million (as at 31 December 2020: approximately RMB1,386.4 million) have been utilized.
+We did not have other financial guarantees.
+The guarantees provided to the related parties have been provided pursuant to Tianrui Cement Guarantees (as defined in the circular of the Company dated 5 December 2019) according to the 2019 Framework Agreement (as defined in the circular of the Company dated 5 December 2019) in relation to provision of mutual guarantees, the details of which are set out in the circular of the Company dated 5 December 2019.